SAP-samples/btp-spend-analysis/Tutorial/09-Connect-IS-Ariba/README.md

-## Connect Cloud Integration Suite to Ariba
+## Connect SAP Integration Suite to SAP Ariba

 Security Materials are endpoints we need to create to allow flow of data from the source system.
 You will need to create a User Credentials (the access token) and then an OAuth2 Client Credentials to call the data.